Hydrated, healthy-looking skin is always the goal. It's annoying and even downright uncomfortable when it's not.

 Your body contains microorganisms that live on your skin and in your gut, aka the skin microbiome and gut microbiome, respectively.
 "These organisms live synergistically with your body," he explains.
 So when the gut microbiome is not balanced, it can impact not only the health of the gut, but also of the skin.

 "Probiotics can help normalize the future microbiome, maintain a healthy inflammatory response, and support the gut barrier,"* he says.

 Find our top probiotics here.

 Your body naturally makes vitamin D when you're exposed to certain wavelengths of UV light, but due to variable sun exposure (and skin-associated risks of cumulative UV exposures) and limited dietary sources of this essential vitamin, many people are vitamin D deficient, Zeichner says.
-(In fact, 29% of American adults are straight-up deficient and 41% are insufficient).
+(In fact, 29% of American adults are straight-up deficient4 and 41% are insufficient4).
 And that can contribute to dry, flaky skin, Alan says.